2012 United States House of Representatives elections in Illinois: District 11

-The newly drawn 11th district is the successor to the old 13th District, which has been represented by Republican Judy Biggert since 1999.
+The newly drawn 11th district is the successor to the old 13th district, which had been represented by Republican Judy Biggert since 1999.
 While the reconfigured district contains half of Biggert's former territory, it was made significantly more Democratic than before.
 It now includes the Democratic-leaning areas of Joliet and Aurora.
-Biggert's home in Hinsdale was drawn into the 6th District, but she sought reelection in this district.
+Biggert's home in Hinsdale was drawn into the 6th district, but she sought reelection in this district.

 Republican primary

 Biggert won the primary against nominal write-in opposition from Harris.